Loading image...Kiro

 2. Click the + button to create a new hook

-3. Define the hook workflow using natural language in the input field
+2. Describe the hook workflow using natural language

-1. Open the command palette with Cmd + Shift + P (Mac) or Ctrl + Shift + P (Windows/Linux)
+You can also open the Hook UI from the Command Palette with Cmd + Shift + P (Mac) or Ctrl + Shift + P (Windows/Linux) and typing Kiro: Open Kiro Hook UI.

 Next steps

-• Hook types - Learn about file, contextual, and manual triggers
+• Hook Actions - Learn about different hook actions and their use cases

 • Management - Learn how to organize, edit, and maintain your hooks